thisld/TF2-MvM-Bot-Control/README.md

 TF2 Atttributes - https://github.com/FlaminSarge/tf2attributes

-Install the above and get them working.
+Install the latest versions of the above and get them working.

 Compile Bot Control, drop the smx file into your plugins folder, job done.